ebd622/splunk/README.md

 ```
 http://localhost:55328
 ```
-Use the same credentials to log in.
+Use the same credentials to log in:
+User: admin
+Pass: qwerty123

 3. Stop Splunk
 ```